slagyr/speclj/README.md

 ```

 ### speclj.core namespace
-Your spec files should `:use` the `speclj.core` in it's entirety.
+Your spec files should `:require` the `speclj.core` in it's entirety.
 It's a clean namespace and you're likely going to use all the definitions within it.
 Don't forget to pull in the library that you're testing as well (sample.core in this case).

 ```clojure
 (use 'speclj.core)